sidebase/nuxt-auth/docs/guide/local/session-data.md

 ## Complex types

-In addition to using simple type such as `string`, `number` or `boolean` you can also configure complexer types such as sub-objects or arrays.
+In addition to using simple type such as `string`, `number` or `boolean` you can also configure more complex types such as sub-objects or arrays.

 ```ts
 export default defineNuxtConfig({